Manu098vm/SVResearches/README.md

 While we can not predict advances for legit RNG manipulations (thanks Anubis for the confirmation!), the tool still offer some interesting functionalities:
 * Calculates the resulting raid Pokémon EC/PID/Stats given a Seed
 * Compute a seed that will result in a Shiny Pokémon
-* Check legality of Pokémon caught in raids (TODO: Add Species and Stars check)
+* Check legality of Pokémon caught in raids

+**N.B**: The SVXoroCalc features as well as a lot of other functionalities have been implemented in [Tera-Finder](https://github.com/Manu098vm/Tera-Finder).

+## SVRaidParser
+This is a script that uses [pkNX](https://github.com/kwsch/pkNX) libraries to create human-readable JSON data from Event Raid flatbuffers.
+This is used to build the JSONs in the [Pporg Event Gallery](https://github.com/projectpokemon/EventsGallery).
+Event Raid data can be obtained by extracting the binaries from the save file with SVSaveBlockDecryptor or from [BCAT](https://github.com/Manu098vm/bcat_updates).

 ## Random writings
 Exactly what the name tells.
-Collection of short writings I noted during my tests/experiments/researches.
+Collection of short writings I noted during my early tests/experiments/researches.

 ## Ram Pointers
 Txt file with some RAM Pointers I found.
 They can be used with sys-botbase or noexes clients.